AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 routing_table : Prefix -> NextHop (GatewayIP, Interface) | Direct Interface
 ```

-Note that the next hop's IP address is in the router's memory only: it does not appear in the packet.
+Note that the next hop's IP address is in the router's memory only: it does not appear in the packet at any time.

 The P4 code defining the IPv4 routing table is:

 ```
-action through_gateway(ipv4_addr_t gateway, interface_t iface) {
+action through_gateway_ipv4(ipv4_addr_t gateway, interface_t iface) {
     metadata.out_interface = iface;
     metadata.next_hop      = gateway;  // send through the gateway
 }